| | |

 think, not from different faculties, but from the wider range of the same faculties and

 the different circumstances under which they operate.
+The human

 nature is a perfect earthly image of the spiritual nature, having the same faculties, but